-ED 562 - Elementary School Mathematics Review of mathematical concepts including numeracy, basic operations, geometry, rational numbers, measurement, and probability and statistics in a problem-solving context.
-Elementary mathematics curricula, instructional strategies, and assessment that are individually and culturally responsive are examined and demonstrated throughout the course in terms of both the National Council of Teachers of Mathematics and Oregon standards.
-Prerequisite: Admission to Early Childhood/Elementary Program.
-Credit: 3 semester hours.
+ED 562 - Elementary School Mathematics

+Review of mathematical concepts including numeracy, basic operations, geometry, rational numbers, measurement, and probability and statistics in a problem-solving context.
+Elementary mathematics curricula, instructional strategies, and assessments that are individually and culturally responsive are examined and demonstrated throughout the course in terms of both the National Council of Teachers of Mathematics and Oregon standards.
+Children's literature will be integrated as it pertains to the content of this course.

-ED 563 - Classroom Management and Inclusion Placing classroom management in perspective, understanding students' personal and academic needs, creating positive teacher-student and peer relationships, and creating classroom rules and procedures within democratic learning communities.
+ED 563 - Classroom Management and Inclusion

+Placing classroom management in perspective, understanding students' personal and academic needs, creating positive teacher-student and peer relationships, and creating classroom rules and procedures within democratic learning communities.
 Examines motivation theory, teaching methods that prevent discipline problems, problem-solving, behavioristic interventions, and working with parents.
-Explores school and classroom practices in response to cultural, developmental, and exceptional needs of children and adolescents.
+Explores school and classroom practices in response to the cultural, developmental, and exceptional needs of children and adolescents.
 Sections focus on theory and practice appropriate for the developmental levels and cultural contexts of either early childhood/elementary classrooms or middle-level/high school classrooms.
-Prerequisite: Admission to Preservice Program.

-ED 564 - Curriculum and Inquiry Organizing appropriate curriculum and teaching approaches to engage students in meaningful learning experiences responsive to individual differences, interests, ^{}Open to those with Special Student status as space allows. developmental levels, and cultural contexts.
-Focus on research and theory in curriculum.
-Participants continue exploring the concept of teacher as researcher by adopting habits of personal and scholarly reflection that examine their professional practice.
-Students complete both required Inquiry/Work Samples.
-Topics include legal and political issues pertaining to curriculum; the relationship of curriculum, instruction, and evaluation; curriculum materials; rationales for instructional practices; and Oregon education reform.
-Prerequisite: Admission to Middle-Level/ High School Program or consent of instructor.
-Credit: 3 semester hours.

-ED 565 - Reading I: Literacy Development, Pre-K-Grade 8 Literacy processes and children's language and literacy development from birth through the middle grades.
+ED 565 - Reading I: Literacy Development, Pre-K-Grade 8

+Literacy processes and children's language and literacy development from birth through the middle grades.
 Focus is on theoretical foundations of literacy, meaning construction across symbol systems, early reading and writing behavior, meaning-centered instructional practices, and basic knowledge and instructional practices relating to word recognition skills and comprehension processes.
 Introduces students to a range of individually and culturally responsive instructional assessment approaches and materials to promote literacy learning, as well as the concept of media literacy.
+Children's literature will be integrated as it pertains to the content of this course.

-Prerequisite: Admission to Early Childhood/Elementary Program.
-Credit: 2 semester hours.
-ED 566 - Reading II: Literacy Development, K-Grade 8 Continuation of ED 565.
+ED 566 - Reading II: Literacy Development, K-Grade 8

+Continuation of ED 565.
 Focus on individually and culturally responsive curriculum and instructional practices for literacy development in grades K-8.
 Gives increased attention to fluent readers, instruction in the intermediate and middle grades, classroom organization and implementation, methods for assessing students' reading and writing performance, diagnosis of individual needs, and strategies for linking assessment results with appropriate curriculum and instruction across the content areas.

-Prerequisite: Admission to Early Childhood/Elementary Program.
-Credit: 3 semester hours.
-ED 567 - Language Arts and Literature, Pre-K-Grade 8 Exploration of literature and the development of a theoretical framework and exemplary practices for teaching the language arts.
-Introduces and promotes use of child and adolescent literature for enjoyment and for development of thought, language, literacy, and multicultural perspectives in the classroom.
-Explores the language arts curriculum with emphasis on understanding the processes and skills involved in growing language competence, learning a wide range of methods and techniques to foster language development, language skills, and individually and culturally responsive approaches and ways of assessing children's competence and development.
-Prerequisite: Admission to Early Childhood/Elementary Program.
-Credit: 2 semester hours.
-ED 568 - The Arts, Culture, and Creativity Participants explore how children and adults think about and engage in the arts in connection with other areas of learning and development.
+ED 568 - The Arts, Culture, and Creativity

+Participants explore how children and adults think about and engage in the arts in connection with other areas of learning and development.
 Through creative, imaginative experiences, participants explore concepts such as patterns, pitch, texture, line, narration, and color within the fields of music, visual arts, storytelling, and movement, enacted within different cultural perspectives.
-Emphasis on creativity, imaginative use of the arts, and understanding the nature and value of arts in human lives and cultures.
+Emphasis on creativity, imaginative use of the arts, and understanding the nature and value of the arts in human lives and cultures.
 Also listed as CORE 501.
-Prerequisite: None.

-ED 569 - Health and Physical Education Age-appropriate skill and fitness development, practical use of the gym and equipment, personal safety, wellness, and nutrition.
-Topics include methods of assessing physical education skills and integrating physical education and health into ^{}Open to those with Special Student status as space allows. the math and language arts curriculum.
+ED 569 - Health and Physical Education

+Age-appropriate skill and fitness development, practical use of the gym and equipment, personal safety, wellness, and nutrition.
+Topics include methods of assessing physical education skills and integrating physical education and health into the math and language arts curriculum.